afbjorklund/debfile/README.md

 # debfile

-Returns which `dpkg` package owns a particular file, and its version too.
+Returns which deb package owns a particular file, and its version too.

 Similar to `dpkg -S` and `dpkg-query -W`, but much faster (uses [dlocate](https://github.com/afbjorklund/dlocate)).